Slim 4 - Tutorial

 The directory for all configuration files is: config/

-Create a directory: config/
+Create a directory config/ in your project.

 <?php